geegatomar/EFraS/README.md

 # Expected Results

 #### Shows how many VNRs were successfully mapped onto the substrate network (by using the selected VNE algorithm)
-In this example, 3 out of 4 VNRs were mapped successfully.
+In this example, mapping was found for 3 out of the 4 VNRs.
 ![results](https://github.com/geegatomar/Official-VNE-SDN-Major-Project/blob/master/images/results.png?raw=true)

 #### CPU tests passing